top of page

 The hypothalamus-pituitary axis.

-5. FSH and LH levels stimulate the ovaries to release sex hormones such as estrogen and progesterone.
+• Levels of FSH and LH are crucial in stimulating the ovaries to release sex hormones such as estrogen and progesterone, highlighting the importance of these hormones in the reproductive system.

-6. Estrogen binds to receptors in the hypothalamus, inhibiting the system and bringing the existing ovarian/menstrual cycle to completion.
+• Estrogen plays a crucial role by binding to receptors in the hypothalamus, effectively inhibiting the system and facilitating the completion of the existing ovarian/menstrual cycle.

 The hypothalamus-pituitary axis during menopause.